tqsintegration/Advanced-Analytics-Engine-for-AF/README.md

 ### Prerequisites

-* PI AF Client 2015 R2.
+* Minimum PI AF Client 2015 R2.
 Installation instructions can be found [here](https://livelibrary.osisoft.com).
 * .NET Framework 4.5.2
 __Note:__ The LegacyBatch class requires an Installation of the latest PI-SDK library.